masak/alma/README.md

 The upper floor is all polished steel and glass.
 Dryden's footsteps are the only sounds heard as he heads to his office.

 He opens the door.
 The office is veiled in darkness.
-Some lights from the street is coming in from the outside, casting a few stark shadows.
+Some light from the street is coming in from the outside, casting a few stark shadows.
 Dryden walks across the room, takes off his ushanka and places it on his desk, turns on a desk light, and... stops, eyes wide.

 Someone is already in the office.